The Anchor Group provide a link, for young people aged 11 to 15, between Sunday School and the Church.

 For further details contact: Ann Andrews Tel: 01772 685427 or E-mail: Ann@wreagreen.com

 The group consists of approximately a dozen men who meet several times a year on a Saturday morning to discuss the Christian dimension to topical events/problems.
 We meet in private homes and enjoy fellowship and discussion over a continental style breakfast.
 The group is always ready to welcome new members and meetings are announced in St Nicholas Church and in the Parish Magazine as well as being listed under the “Events” tab.

 For further details about the group contact Frank Andrews.
 Tel: 01772 685427 or E-mail: Frank@wreagreen.com

 For details about the Christian Viewpoint for Men organisation click here: www.cvmen.org.uk

-The Mothers' Union is open to anybody who has been baptised and meets every second Wednesday of the month in Wrea Green School at 7.45 pm.
-The M.U. endeavour to offer Christian love, support and encouragement to mums, wives, and grandmas trying to cope with the changing patterns of family life.
+The Ladies Christian fellowship was known as the Mothers’ Union and is open to anybody who has been baptised and meets every second Wednesday of the month in Wrea Green School at 7.45 pm.
+The LCF endeavour to offer Christian love, support and encouragement to mums, wives, and grandmas trying to cope with the changing patterns of family life.
 Through fellowship we aim to encourage parents in the Christian upbringing of their children.

 Nicholas Bear Club